UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 .. note::

-    There is no limit on the number of constraints that can be added.
+    * There is no limit on the number of constraints which can be added.
+    * The order in which the constraints are added does not matter.
+    * If a value is repeated in different "add" constraints, the probability of that value being selected will increase.

 .. caution::